 Here it is!
 The Strawberries and Cream Frappuccino!

-- heaping 1 and a 1/2 cups fresh strawberries, green stems removed
+- heaping 1 1/2 cups fresh strawberries, stems removed

-- 1 and a 1/2 to 2 cups vegan vanilla ice cream.
-I like soy but you can use your favourite. (add the full 2 cups for a thicker, creamier drink)
+- 1 1/2 to 2 cups vegan vanilla ice cream (I like soy, but use your favourite) (use the full two for a thicker, creamier drink)

-- as much vegan whip cream you wish to serve your drinks with
+- as much vegan whip cream as you desire for serving

 - any other optional toppings

 Take the soy milk, strawberries and ice cream and add it to a blender.
 Blend until it is well combined.
 You want to make sure the strawberries break up completely and all the flavour is distributed.

 Once blended, distribute into your serving cup(s).
 Top with whipped cream and any other toppings you like.